Learn how to participate in the Nimiq 2.0 Supply Curve Voting Procedure

 Here a more detailed description of what to expect:

 First Vote (https://nimiq.com/vote#change-curve): Should Nimiq adjust the current supply curve?
 Stakeholders can vote “Yes” or “No” for 10 days: starting on Friday May 8, 2020 at approximately 12:00 noon UTC and ending on Monday May 18 at approximately 12:00 noon UTC (the more exact time will be determined by a specific blockheight target published at the beginning of the vote).
-UPDATE: Vote concluded with 78.4% YES vs 21.6% NO on making an adjustment to the NIM supply curve.
+[UPDATE: Vote concluded May 18, 2020 with"YES" on making an adjustment to the NIM supply curve.
+See results here.]

-Second Vote (https://nimiq.com/vote#rank-curves): Given that the first decision resulted in favor of a supply curve adjustment, stakeholders can vote by ranking four options: “Green Curve”, “Red Curve”, “Blue Curve” or “None of these” (1st choice = 1pt, 2nd = 1/2pt, 3rd = 1/4pt, 4th = 1/8pt).
+Second Vote (,https://nimiq.com/vote#rank-curves): Given that the first decision resulted in favor of a supply curve adjustment, stakeholders can vote by ranking four options: “Green Curve”, “Red Curve”, “Blue Curve” or “None of these” (1st choice = 1pt, 2nd = 1/2pt, 3rd = 1/4pt, 4th = 1/8pt).
 This vote will be open for 10 days, starting on Friday May 29, 2020 at approximately 12:00 noon UTC and ending on Monday June 8 at approximately 12:00 noon UTC (the more exact time would be determined by a specific blockheight target published at the beginning of the vote).
 [UPDATE: Vote concluded on June 8, 2020 and the NIM supply curve for Nimiq 2.0 has been determined as the "BLUE" curve (community suggestion).
 See results here.]

 You can read more about every curve in this dedicated blog post.